0xBlueshiftLabs/Allowance-dApp/README.md

 # Allowance-Smart-Contracts

-Smart contracts allowing users to access funds from a shared Ethereum wallet.
+Smart contracts allowing users to access a specified amount of funds from a shared Ethereum wallet.
 Amount accessible by each user can be set by the smart contract deployer.

 ### What is an Ethereum wallet?
 Ethereum wallets are applications that let you interact with your Ethereum account.